bvonkonsky/PerthFuelPrices/README.md

 Users specify the date range and fuel product of interest in the sidebar on the lefthand side of the application.
 The mean daily fuel price is automatically plotted.
 Summary statistics and retailers selling the specified fuel product at the maximum and minimum price recorded for that period are listed.

 The cost of the specified petrol product is shown in blue for the specified date range.
 The beginning of the fuel cycle for many products is Wednesday, with each Wednesday identified using a vertical dashed red line.

+When you first load this app in your browser, loading data can initially take several seconds.
+Please be patient.
+Subsequent queries should proceed quickly.

 ### User Interface